China: How has a new 'historical resolution' cemented Xi Jinping's power? | DW | 12.11.2021

 Party officials described Xi as "the helmsman" of Chinese rejuvenation and emphasized that the third resolution puts more emphasis on achievements and historical experiences.

-"In the face of a serious situation and complex tasks, the Party Central Committee, with Xi Jinping at its core, has made impressive achievements and established Xi Jinping as the core of the Party Central Committee and of the entire party," said Wang Xiaohuei, deputy director of the Chinese Communist Party's propaganda department.
+"In the face of a serious situation and complex tasks, the Party Central Committee, with Xi Jinping at its core, has made impressive achievements and established Xi Jinping as the core of the Party Central Committee and of the entire party," said Wang Xiaohuei, deputy director of the CCP's propaganda department.

-Jiang additionally criticized Western-style democracy, arguing that the democracy that Western countries are proud of is "a democracy of the rich, not a true democracy."
+Jiang argued that the democracy that Western countries boast of is "a democracy of the rich, not a true democracy."

-Chang Wu-Ueh, a professor at Tamkang University's Graduate Institute of China Studies, said that unlike the first two historical resolutions, which focused on handling disputes among different factions, this third resolution focuses exclusively on outlining the goals and achievements of the Communist Party.
+Chang Wu-Ueh, a professor at Tamkang University's Graduate Institute of China Studies, told DW that, unlike the first two historical resolutions, which focused on handling internal disputes, this third resolution focuses exclusively on outlining the goals and achievements of the CCP.

 "China has passed the stage of learning from foreign countries.
-It believes that it has successfully developed a unique development model that compares favorably with the West," Chang told DW.
+It believes that it has successfully developed a unique development model that compares favorably with the West," Chang said.

 "Now the top Chinese officials really believe they are successful," he added.